-The Use of Reiki in conjunction with Medical Treatment
+The Use of Reiki and understanding our energetic bodies in conjunction with Science and Medical Treatments

 The Power of Reiki: Feasibility and Efficacy of Reducing Pain in Children With Cancer Undergoing Hematopoietic Stem Cell Transplantation